Adding Fruits and Veggies to Every Meal

-Including fruits and vegetables in your daily snacks is a great way to ensure you eat the recommended 5 servings per day.
-Use the following snack ideas to get you started:
+Including healthy fruits and vegetables as a part of your daily snacks is a great way to ensure you eat the recommended 5 servings per day, but how much does 5 servings really mean?

 - Cut-up fruit and vegetables are a great snack consideration.
-Eat them as is or include some kind of dipping sauce.
+Cut them up in advance and keep them in a sealed contained in the fridge.
+Eat them as is or include some kind of dipping sauce (hummus is a great option and is often vegan and gluten free.)
 Prepare this snack before heading out the door, or buy prepackaged items, such as sliced apples.

 - Keep your snacks fresh and interesting by combining fruits of different flavors, such as cherries and apples, or blueberries with pears.